banana0972/vlog/docs/Ctfs/YesbutNo 2024 Qual Writeups.md

     else:
         return jsonify({"response": "Only admin's can access this page!", "status": 401})
 ```
-Further reviewing the source code, we also see the `/api` endpoint, which TODO finish sentence
+Further reviewing the source code, we also see the `/api` endpoint, which sets the session uuid and then signs and signs the token, saving it under the user's uuid .
+The token is also set as a cookie
 ```python
 def save_token(uuid, secret):
     db = sqlite3.connect('secrets.db')